richardcrng/redux-leaves/docs/examples/basicExample.md

 ## Default action creators
 `increment` is one of many default action creators that Redux-Leaves writes for you.

+If you want to add some custom action creators, look at the [intermediate example](intermediateExample.md).

-Here are some other common ones that you might like to use:
+Here are some other common defaults that you might like to use:

 ```js
 import { createStore } from 'redux'